alfarhana25/Urbanlytics/README.md

-# 🌆 CityScope — Neighbourhood Analytics Platform
+# 🌆 Urbanlytics — Neighbourhood Analytics Platform

-CityScope is an interactive web application that helps users explore and understand different neighbourhoods within a city using **data-driven insights** and **visual analytics**.
+Urbanlytics is an interactive web application that helps users explore and understand different neighbourhoods within a city using **data-driven insights** and **visual analytics**.
 It transforms raw city data into a clear, visual story — empowering residents, policymakers, and businesses to make informed decisions about safety, affordability, and livability.

 ---